aktnk/onvif-web-viewer/README.md

 Once the application is running, you can manage your cameras through the web interface.

-*   **Discovering Cameras**: Click the "Discover Cameras" button to automatically scan your local network (subnet) for ONVIF-compliant cameras.
-The scan will probe each IP address in your subnet (typically 192.168.0.1-254) and may take 2-3 minutes to complete.
-Once discovered, you can add cameras to your list by providing their credentials.
+*   **Discovering Cameras**: Click the "Discover Cameras" button to automatically scan your local network.
+The scan will probe each IP address in your subnet and may take 2-3 minutes.
-    *   **Note**: This feature uses unicast WS-Discovery probes, which can detect cameras that don't respond to standard multicast discovery.
+    *   Discovered cameras that are already registered will be marked as "Registered".
+    *   You can add unregistered cameras by providing their credentials.
+The discovery window will remain open, allowing you to add multiple cameras without re-scanning.
-*   **Adding a Camera Manually**: Click the "Add Camera" button.
-A dialog will appear asking for the camera's details, including Name, Host/IP Address, ONVIF Port, Username, and Password.
-The system will test the connection before adding the camera to the list.
+*   **Adding a Camera Manually**: Click the "Add Camera" button to open a dialog for the camera's details (Name, Host/IP, Port, Username, Password).
+The system tests the connection before adding the camera.
+*   **Deleting a Camera**: Click the delete icon next to a camera in the main list.
+A confirmation prompt will appear before deletion.
 *   **Viewing a Stream**: Click the "View Stream" button next to a camera in the list.
 *   **Recording**: While viewing a stream, use the "Start Recording" and "Stop Recording" buttons to create MP4 recordings on the server.
 *   **Playback**: A list of completed recordings is available at the bottom of the page.
-Click the "Play" button to watch a recording in a modal window.
+Click the "Play" button to watch a recording.
+Recordings from deleted cameras will be labeled accordingly and remain playable.

 ## API Reference